justnonamenoname/lifeticle/readme.txt

 Qualia is caused by a physical process, to reproduce it one must know how to repeat the physical process.
 Once the person has seen the color red, it is possible to reimagine it.
 Information about the sensation of color is stored in the brain, and the brain, using this information, is capable of reproducing the color through the method of generating qualia.
-It is possible to transmit qualia in another way.
+Qualia can be transferred in another way.
 The chain [Light waves - eyes - brain - generator - wave function - qualia]
 is replaced by [Simulation of the process in the brain - generator - wave function - qualia].
 This would mean that one could know what it is like to be another living organism - for example, a bat.